-RELLIS Campus Facility Design Guidelines Section-27 Page 23 of 27 arrangement is preferred.
+- arrangement is preferred. - b.

-- b.
 Many newer CLC's have a wall-mounted screen for each table that can be used by the students to work together on assignments, or by the instructor to project slides or other content.
-These student displays signal can be required to be routed back to the central system for presentation on the projection screens. - 3.
-Headend Equipment: - a.
-Due to the increased quantity of inputs and outputs for CLC's, it is often required to provide a larger rack to house the headend equipment (switcher, dsp, PC, control processor etc.).
-Due to the undesirable aesthetic impact of a floor rack within the CLC, it is preferred to locate this rack outside of the room.
-This can be done by coordinating with RELLIS and the A&E team to house the AV equipment within a telecom IDF or gain a dedicated space for AV equipment (storage room, closet etc.).
-If a dedicated space for AV equipment is selected, the project must ensure that the space is adequately cooled. - 4.
-Audio Reinforcement: - a.
+These student displays signal can be required to be routed back to the central system for presentation on the projection screens.

+3. Headend Equipment:

+4. Audio Reinforcement:

+- a.
 Recessed, flush mounted in-ceiling speakers will be installed within hard lid or drop ceiling, in an exposed ceiling environment pendant speakers will be installed.
 Any speakers must be 70v enabled allowing for simplified cabling needs.
-The speakers will provide program (content) and speech reinforcement for the system. - In the larger CLC's a wireless lavalier microphone will be provided for the instructor.
-During the programming phase for these space types the AV consultant and RELLIS PM will determine if microphones are required at the student tables. - 5.
-System Control Panels: - a.
+The speakers will provide program (content) and speech reinforcement for the system. - b.
+In the larger CLC's a wireless lavalier microphone will be provided for the instructor.
+During the programming phase for these space types the AV consultant and RELLIS PM will determine if microphones are required at the student tables.

+5. System Control Panels:

 Touch panels are preferred and to be installed at the lectern/teaching station desk surface.
-This - RELLIS Campus Facility Design Guidelines Section-27 Page 24 of 27 allows the instructor to easily access the system controls without having to leave the near proximity to the installed PC or source devices being used.
+This allows the instructor to easily access the system controls without having to leave the near proximity to the installed PC or source devices being used.
 Due to CLC's often having a reduced size for the lectern/teaching station it is acceptable for these control panels to be wall mounted near the instructor station.